 How easy is that?

 If you want to learn more about Hangeul, and Korean in general, you can check out the King Sejong Institute website as well as the National Hangeul Museum website.
 You can also try out Eggbun.
-I wrote a review on it a few months back.
 If you’re in Korea (or will be soon) I highly recommend visiting the Hangeul Museum.
 I had a great time learning about its history.
 And I got to play with stuff!